auwerxlab/survival_analysis/docs/tutorial.rst

     survival_analysis
     |── data
+    |   └── tutorial_results
-    |   |── tutorial_data.txt            A tidy data table
+    |       |── survival_data.txt            A tidy data table
-    |   |── tutorial_data.txt-PRISM.txt  PRISM.txt - A data table in a Graphpad Prism-compatible format
+    |       |── survival_data.txt-PRISM.txt  PRISM.txt - A data table in a Graphpad Prism-compatible format
-    |   |── tutorial_coxph.txt           The results of the Cox regression analysis
+    |       |── coxph.txt                    The results of the Cox regression analysis
-    |   └── tutorial_km.txt              A data table of variable for the Kaplan-Meier model
+    |       └── km.txt                       A data table of variable for the Kaplan-Meier model
     └── figs
+        └── tutorial_results
-        |── tutorial.pdf                 The figures, including survival curves
+            |── survival_data.pdf            The figures, including survival curves
-        └── tutorial.rds                 The figures data in RDS format
+            └── survival_data.rds            The figures data in RDS format

-The figures are found in the ``figs/tutorial.pdf`` file:
+The figures are found in the ``figs/tutorial_results/survival_data.pdf`` file:

 - Kaplan-Meier survival curves for each experimental group: